jjg/universal-stompbox/README.md

 I also chose a breadboard size that exactly matches the [Adafruit perma-proto](https://www.adafruit.com/product/571) so it can also be used for permanent designs if so desired.

+Additional details about this project can be found in this [blog post](https://jasongullickson.com/universal-stompbox.html)

 ## Minerals
 * 3PDT footswitch ([Amazon](https://www.amazon.com/ESUPPORT-Guitar-Effect-Switch-Bypass/dp/B012CF181K/ref=sr_1_3?crid=3OFZ0CN4QBI8L&keywords=true%2Bbypass%2Bfootswitch&qid=1704382921&sprefix=true%2Bbypass%2Bfootswitch%2Caps%2C122&sr=8-3&th=1)
 * Potentiometers (BK10, 24mm x 17mm x 25mm) ([Adafruit](https://www.adafruit.com/product/562))